T-Lab05/frontend-nanodegree-mobile-portfolio/README.md

     * insert style properties in <img> tags

  2. Optimizations for main.js
     * use getElementById or getElementByClassName instead of querySelector
+    * move declarations and initiations from the inside of the for loop to the initiation part in the loop
     * revise the "updatesPositions" function
     * revise the "changePizzaSizes" function
     * revise the anonymous function in the EventListner for "DOMcontentLoaded"